Toki-QQ/Hackintosh-Asus-ROG-GU502GU/README.md

 If your battery is disabled, please patch battery_ASUS_ROG-GU502GU to DSDT.

 Sleep: possible.
-I tested it 20 minutes, system can be waked up, but I didn't test other time.
+I tested it for 2.5 hours, PC can be waked up by Trackpad, but I didn't test for other time.
-Please test it by yourselves.
+Please test it by yourself.

 This EFI can be satisfying for daily use.